mongodb/mongo-cxx-driver/etc/releasing.md

 Checkout the new release tag.

-Configure and build the CXX Driver and no `CMAKE_PREFIX_PATH` entry to an existing C Driver installation (force download of C Driver sources):
+Configure and build the CXX Driver (do not reuse an existing C Driver installation; use the auto-downloaded C Driver sources instead):

 ```bash
 cmake -S . -B build